odekyc/Arithmetic_Challenges/range_class/ReadMe.md

 Build a class to represent a range of numbers that has:

-a beginning index
+1. a beginning index
-an end index (optional).
-If there is no end index, the range should include only the passed-in start value. a ‘step’ (optional) it should not store the range as an array of numbers; it should work in constant space.
+2. an end index (optional).
+If there is no end index, the range should include only the passed-in start value.
-The step is the interval at which elements are included.
+3. a ‘step’ (optional)it should not store the range as an array of numbers; it should work in constant space.The step is the interval at which elements are included.
 For instance, a step of 1 includes every element in the range, while a step of 2 includes every other element.

 You should allow a negative value for ‘step’ to count backwards.
 If no step is provided and the start is more than the end, assume we’re counting backwards.